billdeitrick/billdeitrick.github.io/_citn2019/talk/outline.md

             1. On the church side, we're using a commercial G Suite account (School uses EDU account) with most users licensed using the Cloud Identity Free License
             1. Cloud identity free basically gives you a managed Google account without Google Apps; so, you essentially get all of the Google consumer services minus Gmail, Google Docs, and so on (which you shouldn't need anyway if you're living in O365)
             1. Number of cloud identity free seats you get is related to how many paid licenses you purchase; we have 10 G Suite Business licenses (for certain use cases that significantly benefit from specific G Suite functionality) which gets us ~550 Cloud Identity Free licenses
-         1. 👉Web App Login: "Sign in with Google"
+         1. Web App Login: "Sign in with Google"
             1. Seems like Google as OAUTH IDP is among the most popular; if SSO is supported, you can almost bet Google will be on the list
             1. So, this instantly gets us SSO with web applications all over the Internet
-         1. 👉Chrome Sync with Azure AD logins
+         1. Chrome Sync with Azure AD logins
             1. Gets us complete platform agnosticism in the browser; users can sign into any device or platform and all of their browser preferences, shortcuts, etc. are there and will follow them around
                1. We also force Chrome browser management with a policy in Intune, and then can use G Suite to specify browser settings on supported platforms...this is the 💣
                1. We whitelist allowed Chrome extensions this way, and do things like prevent push notifications (we found users would blindly allow these, and then call us wondering why they were getting random popup advertisements...)
-         1. 👉Azure AD logins on ChromeBooks
+         1. Azure AD logins on ChromeBooks 😎
             1. While we've ended up using ChromeBooks less than we expected (because the Intune experience is so good), we do find they make sense for employees with really basic needs (email, web apps, really basic word processing)
             1. This is notwithstanding one-to-one school scenario where students are using Chromebooks; we've got this in production at this point with ~250 student users since July (and working well so far)
          1. TODO: GIF of Chromebook/Azure Signin